 We ask that parents plan ahead as indoor space is extremely limited.
-In the case of inclement weather, children will move indoors if absolutely necessary (i.e. thunderstorm).
-In the case of extreme heat, we utilize as much shade as possible and implement extra swim/water activites.
-Schedules may be adjusted so that children are not participating in field activites during the hottest part of the day.
+In the case of inclement weather, children will move indoors if absolutely necessary (i.e. thunderstorm/tornado warning).
+In the case of extreme heat, we utilize as much shade as possible and implement extra swim/water activities.
+Swimming is highly encouraged as this is the quickest way to cool down.
+Schedules may be adjusted so that children are not participating in field activities during the hottest part of the day.
 Camp leadership staff will make decisions during inclement weather to ensure safety for all campers.